Autologous Fat Transfer

 Human fat, taken from your own body can be used as an injectable filler.
-Prior to injection, fat must be “harvested” or extracted from your tummy, thighs or buttocks using liposuction techniques.
-For this reason, fat injections are a more involved procedure then injections with pharmaceutical fillers.
+Prior to the transfer, fat must be “harvested” or extracted from your tummy, thighs or buttocks using liposuction techniques.
+For this reason, autologous fat transfers are a more involved procedure then injections with pharmaceutical fillers.
 Once injected into soft tissue, the fat must develop a blood supply to “take” or survive and provide a long-term correction, although some of the fat cells will be naturally absorbed.
 The remaining fat and the enhancement achieved is considered permanent, although it will diminish naturally with age.
 Extracted fat can also be frozen for your own future treatment.
 However, the results from frozen fat are not as favorable as fat that is injected in the same treatment session during which it is harvested.